antoniodcomp/open_spiel/docs/contributing.md

 # OpenSpiel visual Graph

 To help you understand better the framework as a whole you can go to [openspielgraph](https://openspielgraph.netlify.app) and use an interactive graph that shows the OpenSpiel repository in a wide and easy to undestand way.
+By providing intuitive visual representations, it simplifies the debugging process, aids in the optimization of algorithms, and fosters a more efficient workflow.

 # Roadmap and Call for Contributions